seymonyu/trello-test/README.md

 ## Test Execution

 The tests can be run by running the pytest command on the project root.
 All the standard options for [pytest command line](https://docs.pytest.org/en/7.1.x/how-to/usage.html) work for filtering etc.

+### Disclaimer

+The repository is not finished and the automated tests are in progress.